Ethical Travel in Rajasthan.

 Here is my guide to ethical travel in Rajasthan, covering places to stay, attractions and activities.
 This covers different ethical tourism efforts that are being made, from improving environmental sustainability, to sharing the economic benefits of tourism with the local community.

 Do you have suggestions to add to this list?
-Let me know at the comments section at the end!
+Let me know at the comments section at the end and I’ll add them to this Rajasthan travel blog.

 Part of the “Golden Triangle” and the capital of Rajasthan, Jaipur was very different from how I thought it might be.
 Famous for being the “pink city” and for its wonderful palaces, I’d developed a somewhat romantic vision of Jaipur.
 The reality is a dusty, noisy and crowded city (even by Indian standards) that is used to tourists with plenty of money and little time to negotiate.
 The hustle starts on arrival at the train station where you can expect to be met with persistent offers of transport from the moment you have one foot out of the train.